 Federal and State Laws That Protect Employees from Labor Law Violations

 There are both federal and state laws that protect workers from wage and other workplace violations under the Fair Labor Standards Act (FLSA).
 Under this act, employers are required to pay their employees for all of the hours they work and overtime pay for hours worked over forty 40 per week of one-half times the regular rate of pay.
 Additionally, the act also mandates that employers keep records of employee time and pay records.
 Furthermore, the FLSA also includes child labor provisions to protect minors working jobs that can hinder educational opportunities and be detrimental to their health.
 While states uphold the laws listed in the FLSA, some have additional labor laws that further protect employees in the workplace.
 For example, in New York State, employers are required to provide their workers with at least thirty minute long meal breaks at certain times of the day depending on the length of their shifts.

 Seek Legal Assistance Today

-If your employer has failed to pay overtime wages or has violated any of the laws mentioned above, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, New Jersey.
+If your employer has failed to pay overtime wages or has violated any of the laws mentioned above, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.